tanhongit/prometheus-dockercompose/README.md

-:whale Docker configuration for an instance of Prometheus using docker-compose.
+:whale: Docker configuration for an instance of Prometheus using docker-compose.

 # What is Prometheus?